Bjerkeset/online-store/README.md

-# Online Store Shopping State Management
+# Online Store State Management

 This project is an e-commerce website built with Next.js and Zustand.
 It's designed to be simple to use and serve as a reference for how to manage global state in an e-commerce store.
 Here's what it does and how it's put together: